-Data mining, if you haven't heard of it before, is the automated extraction of hidden predictive information from databases.
-I have spent much of my career building commercial analytic and data mining systems, solving problems across fields such as financial services, life sciences, retail, insurance, and telecommunications.
-I am currently a consultant, working with clients to leverage data analysis to build business value (click here for more about my background).
+Data Science, sometimes called data mining, is the automated extraction of hidden predictive information from large data sets.
+I have spent much of the last two decades building commercial analytic and data science systems, solving problems in fields ranging from financial services to biotechnology to advertising (click here for more about my background).

-The purpose of this web site is to share information about analytics and data mining.
+The purpose of this web site is to share information about analytics and data science.
 I hope you find it useful.

 What are analytics and data mining good for?